Debt Repayment Plan (or Summary Instalment Orders - SIO)

 - debt that you incurred after applying for a SIO

-Secured debts are any debts where the creditor can repossess your property if you stop making payments.
+Secured debts are debts where the creditor can repossess your property if you stop making payments.
+If you no longer have the property that was secured, then the debt is no longer secured over your property and will be included in the order.

 For example, if you stop making the arranged payments for a car you bought on finance, the creditor can repossess the car under the finance agreement.